 There is funding available through the Arts and Humanities Research Council Awards.

 TECHNE Doctoral Training Partnership

 This is the application process for TECHNE Doctoral Training Partnerships

 - Contact the Recruitment Lead or/and potential supervisor in the History Department to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a TECHNE award.

-- If you are deemed a suitable candidate for a TECHNE award, you must submit BOTH a word version of the TECHNE application form AND a College Application form by the departmental deadline of 13 January 2020 12:00 pm.
-The TECHNE application form along with two references should be sent by email to the Recruitment Lead or proposed supervisor.
-The College Application form should be submitted online via Royal Holloway Direct.
+- If you are deemed a suitable candidate for a TECHNE award, you must submit a College application form (via Royal Holloway Direct) and a TECHNE application (via TECHNE Application Portal) by the School deadline of 13 January 2020 12:00 pm.

 For further information, please refer to the Royal Holloway AHRC webpage